nbroeking/Haskell/presentation/Chapter2/IntemediateTypes.md

     concat (a:as) = add a (concat as)
 ```

-And tht is the whole implementation of the function.
+And that is the whole implementation of the function.
 Now we can use this function in a
 number of interesting ways:

 ```haskell